EternityForest/awesome-standards/README.md

 ### 0.5 and 0.7mm mechanical pencils

 Other sizes exist, but these two are by far the most common.
-0.5 breaks a bit easier though, making it hard to say which is "The most standard".
+0.5 is popular, but breaks a bit easier though, making it hard to say which is "The most standard".

+Every just carrying a pencil around can break the lead in these, so 0.7 appears to have the edge even if 0.5 is a bir more popular in some areas.

+### Other pencil sizes

+2.8mm is used for carpenter pencils, but considered an odd size for anything else, while 2.0mm is pretty widely accepted for art and drafting, wirh some use in carpenter pencils, although possibly with fewer specialty leads available.

+1.3 and 0.9 also have some use in rough service type applications, and may occasionally be cheaper, but not by much.
+2.0mm appears to be "more standard" for heavy duty use.

 ### Sandpaper